The ideal and easy dev setup guideline for a Python-based data science project.

 file, and run pre-commit install

-After writing your code, and before commit your code, run1
+After writing your code, and before commit your code, run

 Reference